79jke/79jke.github.io/_posts/2019-5-5-BitSniff.md

 title: Introducing BitSniff
 ---

+Today myself and [Michael Maltsev](https://m417z.com/) release **BitSniff** - a tool for detecting Bitcoin-related communications in encrypted traffic.
+You can check our [interactive demo](https://m417z.com/bitsniff/) or clone the [GitHub repo](https://github.com/m417z/bitsniff) to use it.
+The following is the project write-up, focused on motivation and methodology.

+## Motivation
 As Bitcoin stubbornly continues to exist and gain traction, it also starts grabbing attention of those in charge.
 With censorship resistance being one of Bitcoin's key value propositions, the ability of third parties to establish who participates in this new economy may become a non-negligible issue.
 Imagine Bitcoin getting completely outlawed in China - being detected while using it may have very grim consequences.
 Therefore, we must ask ourselves - who else knows you are running Bitcoin?